GCC Middle and Back End API Reference

 static

-Print the enumerator constant for CODE -- the upcase version of
+Print the enumerator constant for CODE -- the upcase version of the name.

 References GET_RTX_NAME.